Creed III: Filming

 Principal photography began in late January 2022, and Jordan was seen on the set in Atlanta, Georgia.
 Kramer Morgenthau returned as the cinematographer for the film, after having done so for Creed II.
-The film was shot on IMAX-certified Sony CineAlta Venice cameras and the Panavision anamorphic format, making this the first film in the series, and the first sports film in history, to do so.
+The film was partially shot on IMAX-certified Sony CineAlta Venice cameras and the Panavision anamorphic format, making this the first film in the series, and the first sports film in history, to do so.
 Filming later ended on April 6, 2022.

+Jordan said the fight choreography was heavy influenced by anime series such as Megalobox, Naruto Shippuden, Hajime No Ippo, and Dragon Ball Z.